-Smart devices are electronic devices, such as smart phones and tablets, which connect to other devices or networks through internet (Wi-Fi or data) or Bluetooth connectivity. smart devices can be utilized to share and update calendars, contacts, and applications with other devices.
+Smart devices are electronic devices, such as smart phones and tablets, which connect to other devices or networks through internet (Wi-Fi or data) or Bluetooth connectivity.
+Smart devices can be utilized to share and update calendars, contacts, and applications with other devices.
 Some examples of applications are provided below; this is meant as a starting point for what's available.
 Please view the "There's an App for that" section for instructions on how to search for apps.

 Cost: Task Android IPhone

 Free: Organization Evernote Evernote

-Free: Sharing Location Where Am I?

-Free: Create voice flashcards Voice Cards are Not Flashcards

 Free: Family Life Organizer Cozi Cozi

-\$1.99: Emergency Organizer ICE (In Case of Emergency) ICE (In Case of Emergency)
+Free: Emergency Organizer ICE (In Case of Emergency) ICE (In Case of Emergency)

-\$9.99: Photo and Name Organizer/Reminder Unus Tactus

-Tips and Tricks:

-The camera function can also be used to take a picture of a location or written instruction to use at a later time, such as where the care is parked.
+Tips and Tricks:The camera function can also be used to take a picture of a location or written instruction to use at a later time, such as where the car is parked.
 Smart devices can also be used to video record directions or instructions so the user can review it at a later time.
 There are apps that can be used on a smart device that show location, similar to a GPS device.